jundalisay/superblist/content/en/research/pythagoras/sentences/music.md

 With reference, however, to the ratio of the chords and sounds, it is called sesquitertian, because the greater AB contains the less once, and a third part of it besides.
 But it is now commonly called a fourth, because it is found between the first sound ut, and the fourth fa.

-If now the point F be added in the preceding figure, and at one and the same time two chords HD and FD are compared in arithmetical ratios, we shall find that the greater HD will have to the less FD a sesquioctave[105] ratio, and the sound of the greater HD to the less FD will have the same ratio, i. e. in modern terms, that between fa and sol there is a sesquioctave ratio.
+If now the point F be added in the preceding figure, and at one and the same time two chords HD and FD are compared in arithmetical ratios, we shall find that the greater HD will have to the less FD a sesquioctave ratio, and the sound of the greater HD to the less FD will have the same ratio, i. e. in modern terms, that between fa and sol there is a sesquioctave ratio.

-But if these two sounds are heard together, they will be discordant to the ear.
-Again, the distance between these sounds fa, sol, or between the chords HD and FD, or between the two harmonic intervals HD and FD, the ratio of which was sesquioctave, was called by the ancients a tone.
+But if these 2 sounds are heard together, they will be discordant to the ear.
+Again, the distance between these sounds fa, sol, or between the chords HD and FD, or between the two harmonic intervals `HD` and `FD`, the ratio of which was sesquioctave, was called by the ancients a tone.

 Afterwards they divided the whole of `CD` into 9 equal parts.
 The first of which is divided in `K`, so that the whole `CD` may have to the remainder `KD`, which contains 8 of those parts, a sesquioctave ratio.